 Hi, I’m Alan.

-I want to help you to understand, take care of and trust yourself; to express your potential more freely and live a meaningful, fulfilling life that you enjoy.
+I want to help you to understand, heal and grow; to take care of and trust yourself; to express your true potential more freely and live a meaningful, fulfilling life that you enjoy.

 My clients, friends and colleagues tell me that I have a naturally calm, gentle, compassionate and ‘in the moment‘ presence that helps them to feel safe, valued, cared for, heard and understood.
 I have been told that I have a way of getting to the heart of things – this helps my clients to find out what is really most important.